isomerpages/nlb-sure/_events/lets-be-sure-activations.md

 Put your information literacy skills to the test at our info-maze of game stations!
-Challenge A.I.. image generators with your drawing abilities, and learn valuable tips on staying safe and informed online.
+Challenge A.I. image generators with your drawing abilities, and learn valuable tips on staying safe and informed online.